chainguard-dev/edu/content/chainguard/chainguard-registry/pull-through-guides/artifact-registry-pull-through/index.md

 ![Screenshot of the Google Secret Manager screen, showing the pull token secret configuration.](Google-Secret-Manager-1.png)

-Back in the Google Artifact Registry, click on the repository you want to configure for pulling through Production Images.
-Click on the **Edit** button to edit the repository configuration.
-In the **Remote repository source** section of the configuration screen choose **Authenticated**.
+Back in the Google Artifact Registry, click on the repository you want to configure for pulling through Production Images and then click on the **Edit** button to edit the repository configuration.
+In the **Remote repository source** section of the configuration screen, choose **Authenticated**.

 Enter the pull token `username` value in the **Username** field.
 In the **Password** field, select the secret you created in Google Secret Manager.